openbox-bio/ebola_i2o/README.md

     * hint: `sudo perl -MCPAN -e 'install <module_name>'`
 3. the following:
    * a Blast database.
 You can use the nt database from NCBI.
 Alternatively you can create your own database of Filovirus nucleotide sequences.
-   * The [nucl_gb.accession2taxid.gz](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/nucl_gb.accession2taxid.gz) file from NCBI.
+   * The nucl_gb.accession2taxid.gz from `ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/nucl_gb.accession2taxid.gz`.
 Be sure to unzip file before use.
-   * The names.dmp file from the [taxdump](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz) file-set.
+   * The names.dmp file from the taxdump.tar.gz file-set at `ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz`.
 Be sure to unzip file before use.

 #### Usage
 1. Clone this repo to your local machine: `git clone https://github.com/openbox-bio/ebola_i2o.git`.